jrlmontejo/90northmedia.com/README.md

-# White Widget Wordpress Boilerplate #
+# 90northmedia.com #

-A boilerplate to kickstart the development of Wordpress projects

 ### How do I get set up? ###

 1. Download and install composer - [https://getcomposer.org/](https://getcomposer.org/)
 2. Run `composer install` to install the CPT and ACF plugins.
-3. Create a `wp-config.php` file based on `wp-config-sample.php`.
-4. Create a local server (I use MAMP Pro).
+3. Create a local server (I use MAMP Pro).
-5. In the `/wwboilerplate` folder, find and replace 'wwboilerplate' with the name of your project.
+4. Import `90northmedia_db.sql` to your local database.
+5. Edit your database details on `wp-config.php`.
-6. Rename the `/wwboilerplate` folder to the name of your project.
+6. Access the site using the address from your local server.
-7. Edit the theme info in `style.css`.
-8. Activate your new theme via the Wordpress Dashboard.

 ### Notes ###